 This is because the likelihood of winning peaks at or just under a payout value which can be made up from a combination of prizes, so where the amount needed to beat the savings account is only just above one of those, the odds of beating it increase.

-Yet someone with £5,000 would need their money to grow by £115 to keep pace with inflation.
-To beat this takes at least 5 x £25 wins or 3 x £50 wins, or two £100 wins (though a combination of them would suffice).
-But because you need to win so many more prizes, the probability of doing so drops back down.
+Yet someone with £5,000 would need their money to grow by £100 to keep pace with inflation.
+To equal or beat this takes at least 4 x £25 wins or 2 x £50 wins, or one £100 win (though a combination of them would suffice).
+But because you need to win more prizes or the prize you need to win has a lower probability of winning, the probability of doing so drops back down.

 But do remember that our calculator's results are for someone with 'average' luck - and that there is no law of averages.
 You may do a lot better than this.
 Or you may do much worse.